ibm-cloud-docs/apps/functions.md

 # Creating serverless apps
 {: #serverless}

 For serverless development, you can use IBM's functions as a service (FaaS) offering, {{site.data.keyword.openwhisk}}.
-You can run application logic with {{site.data.keyword.openwhisk_short}} in response to events or direct invocations from web or mobile apps over HTTP without provisioning or managing servers.{{site.data.keyword.openwhisk_short}} performs system administration like auto-scaling, availability management, and maintenance so that you, as a developer, can focus on writing application logic.
+You can run application logic with {{site.data.keyword.openwhisk_short}} in response to events or direct invocations from web or mobile apps over HTTP without provisioning or managing servers.{{site.data.keyword.openwhisk_short}} performs system administration like auto-scaling, availability management, and maintenance so that you, as a developer, can focus on writing app logic.
 {:shortdesc}

-You can use the {{site.data.keyword.openwhisk_short}} user interface (UI) or the command line interface (CLI) to develop your applications.
-Both have similar capabilities for developing applications.
+You can use the {{site.data.keyword.openwhisk_short}} user interface (UI) or the command line interface (CLI) to develop your apps.
+Both have similar capabilities for developing apps.
 The CLI provides more control over your deployment and operations.
 For more detailed information about {{site.data.keyword.openwhisk_short}}, check out the [documentation](/docs/openwhisk?topic=cloud-functions-getting_started).

 ## {{site.data.keyword.openwhisk_short}} UI
 {: #serverless-apps-ui}